keithnoguchi/do-in-action/README.md

 air$ make deploy
 ```

-this will create two droplets in the cloud.
-And through the use
+this will droplets in the cloud.
+Through the use
 of [terraform output variables](outputs.tf), you can check the
-IP reachability as below:
+IP reachability to one of the droplets as below:

 IPv4: